 Yes!
 Most of our Field Instructors live in or near Medford, WI.
 There is an NVW staff house available for residence during your off time.
 The scheduling structure does allow for longer commuting by staff who prefer to maintain residence further away.

 A typical day might consist of routine activities on a campsite, adventure activities located in our larger field area, or hiking.
-Student groups stay at one campsite for 3-4 nights then take a short hike to set up camp in another location.
+Student groups stay at one campsite for 1-3 nights then hike to set up camp in another location.
 This keeps our students moving, engaged, interested in their surroundings, and gives them opportunities to explore various landscapes throughout the field area.
 Activities on a campsite include group meals, maintenance of the site, and support to students as they work through therapeutic and academic assignments.
 Instructors often lead games and discussions designed to foster connection, trust, and growth among the students.
 Adventure activities vary with each season and include fishing, canoeing, swimming, maple tapping, equine therapy, snowshoeing, dog sledding, and so much more!